 Surefire is the only answer when it comes to weapon lights.
 No one else meets our reliability standards right now.
 When using NVGs, we like an M600U Scout Light, Tail Cap, and Dual Plug Tape Switch.
 This allows you to use either IR laser/ illuminator OR white light on demand, which is critical when you're working in areas where light conditions are varied or unpredictable.

-We like the Glock 17 or 19 with Sevigny Two-Dot Tritium Sights.
+If you have the budget and ability (i.e. acceptance under agency policy), the new Aimpoint Acro is the way to go for making your pistol NV-capable.
+The Acro iprovides quick, accurate sighting under NVGs, and is dependable enough for duty or defensive use.
+Otherwise, we like Sevigny Two-Dot Tritium Sights.
 We find that 2-Dot is considerably better than traditional 3-dot Tritium for NV/ low light use because it simplifies the sight picture and eliminates the potential for confusing the front dot and rear dots to create 'false alignment'.